You'll need:

 50% - group presentation, you will analyse a sports organisation of your choice and develop a business improvement plan.

-These modules are those we currently offer and may be subject to change.
+These are the current planned modules on this course and may be subject to change.

 Skills

 This course gives you the knowledge and skills to carve out a sustainable career in the sports industry and sports organisations.
-On our BA Sports Management, our priority is ensuring that you graduate with a professional skillset.
+On our BA Sport Management, our priority is ensuring that you graduate with a professional skillset.

 This includes: